teolandon/tmux-hackernews/README.md

 ### Formatting
 The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
 Headlines are cut off at a character limit specified in the file `vars.conf`, under the variable `max_chars`.
 Headlines to be shown are picked from the current top 30 stories in the frontpage, and cycle around in a period of 2 hours, meaning that the displayed headline increments every 4 minutes.
 Customization will be included in a future update.

+## Customization
+In order to customize the plugin to your liking, you have to navigate to its directory (`~/.tmux/plugins/tmux-hackernews/` if you used TPM), and edit the `vars.conf` file.

+List of variables:
+ * `browser` - Choose your browser by editing this variable.
+Simply enter the name of your browser as you would enter it in a terminal window.
+The plugin assumes that your browser takes a URL as an argument and opens it up in a new tab.
+Default browser is w3m, since it's terminal based, so it will work for people using tmux for ssh sessions, while it is also included in a lot of systems.
+ * `max_chars` - Specify the maximum character width you desire the headline field to take.
+Any headlines longer than this character width will be truncated with three dots in the end.
+Fixed width and dynamic width options might be implemented in a future update.

 ## Keybinds
 `Prefix + >` shows the next headline.